Andrew Pike: Publications

-He also co-authored with Ray Edmondson, Australia's Lost Films: The loss and rescue of Australia’s silent cinema.
+He also co-authored with Ray Edmondson, Australia's Lost Films: The loss and rescue of Australia's silent cinema (published 1982).

 Filmography

 Angels of War (co-director with Hank Nelson and Gavan Daws) in 1982.
 The film was an award-winning documentary about the experiences of the people of Papua New Guinea in World War II.
 It was broadcast by ABC TV and won several awards including the Golden Sesterce for Best Documentary at the Nyon Film Festival (Switzerland) and Best Documentary in the Australian Film Institute's annual awards.

-Man Without Pigs (Co-producer with Chris Owen) in 1990.
+Man Without Pigs (co-producer with Chris Owen) in 1990.
 The film, directed by Chris Owen, offers insight into the dynamics of village life in Papua New Guinea and the antagonism aroused when conflict between traditional custom and Western values occurs in an isolated community.
 The film won the Best Documentary Award at the Hawaii Film Festival and was broadcast by SBS in Australia.

-Oh, Beethoven!
-(Producer) in 1999.
+Oh, Beethoven! (producer) in 1999.
 The documentary follows Dr Susan West and the children from Ainslie Primary School, Canberra, in a special performance of a work about Beethoven's life.
-This is followed by discussion about Dr West's innovative approach to music education.
+This is followed by discussion about West's innovative approach to music education.